+The type was constructed predominantly of wood with fabric covering.
 The passenger cockpit was provided with a hinged entry door on the port side together with a small baggage compartment with a separate access door.
 The upper and lower wings were identical to reduce the number of spares required.

 This rear three quarter view of the Bristol Taxiplane clearly shows the two passengers in its rear cockpit.

 The Lucifer 3-cylinder radial engine was provided with a hinged mounting, to allow ready access to the rear of the engine, and its accessories when required.